Arksine/moonraker/docs/printer_objects.md

 ## extruder
-*Enabled when `[extruder]` is included in printer.cfg*
+*Enabled when `[extruder]` is included in printer.cfg* !!! note
-Note: If multiple extruders are configured, extruder 0 is available as `extruder`, extruder 1 as `extruder1` and so on.
+    If multiple extruders are configured, extruder 0 is available as `extruder`, extruder 1 as `extruder1` and so on.
 ```json
 {
     "temperature": 0.0,